David-Parker/HyperText/GROUP14README.md

 * Ensured the appropriate books would show in library

 Andy Sturzu: 33%
-* Refactored eBook View
-* Added speedreading view
+* Cleaned up UI
-* Added core speed reading functionality
+* Added controls for speed reading
-* Added welcome book
+* Backend changes

 David Parker: 33%
-* Books database
+* Added book covers and new books.
-* Add books from DB to the library
+* Added code to have a downloaded book auto refresh the library
-* Book class
-* Client class updates
+* Added bookmark and reset feature to speed reading
+* Other code cleanup and backend refactors

 **_Grading Level:_**
 Same grade for all members: 100%

 **_Differences:_**
-None.
+* We were unable to get search implemented correctly, but we did reach our stretch goal of adding the book store.
+* We also added a new and more important feature: the ability to bookmark your current speed reading session.
+With this you can resume where you left off for any book, and also the ability to reset and go back to the beginning.

 **_Special Instructions:_**
 * Create a new account to access the app.